Iain Gallaway: Career

 Gallaway played three first-class cricket matches for Otago between 1946 and 1948 as a right-handed lower-order batsman and wicketkeeper.
 In his first match against Wellington he took six catches.
 He also acted as an international rugby referee, officiating a Southland match against Australia in 1949, and West Coast against the British Lions the following year.

 In a radio commentary career that extended from 1953 to 1992, Gallaway broadcast about 500 rugby matches and numerous cricket matches, mostly from the Carisbrook ground in Dunedin.
+He also accompanied the New Zealand Test cricket team to Pakistan and India in 1955–56 – the first time a broadcaster had toured with a New Zealand Test team – as well as serving as the sole New Zealand Press Association correspondent on the tour.

-He retired after the 1992 Cricket World Cup, concerned that his declining eyesight would cause him to make incorrect calls.
+Gallaway retired from broadcasting after the 1992 Cricket World Cup, concerned that his declining eyesight would cause him to make incorrect calls.
 The final match he broadcast was New Zealand's victory over India in the round-robin stage.
 Gallaway's book Not a Cloud in the Sky: The Autobiography of Iain Gallaway was published five years later in 1997.
 He was the official patron of the Otago Cricket Association until his death.